This episode of Blognet first ran five years ago today.

 MUSIC: Up, then under …

 NARRATOR: You’re a Detective Sergeant.
 You’re assigned to Internet Detail.
-Criminal harassment charges have been filed against a pair of bloggers.
+An notorious anti-First-Amendment activist has included a suspicious document in a court filing.
 Your job … get the facts.

 MUSIC: Up then under …

 ANNOUNCER: Blognet … the documented drama of an actual case.
 For the next few minutes, in cooperation with the Twitter Town Sheriff’s Department, you will travel step by step on the side of the good guys through an actual case transcribed from official files.
 From beginning to end, from crime to punishment, Blognet is the story of the good guys in action.

 FRIDAY: It was Monday, September 26th.
 It was a clear, cool day in Washington.
 We were working the day watch out of Internet Detail.
 My partner’s Liz Smith.
 The Boss is Twitter Town Sheriff W. J. J. Hoge.
 My name’s Friday.
 It was 11:08 am when Liz and I entered 1600 Massachusetts Avenue, Northwest, the Embassy of the Philippines.

 SOUND: Door opens and closes.
 Quiet lobby background.
 Footsteps across room.

 FRIDAY: I’m Sergeant Friday, Twitter Town Shefiff’s Department.
 This is my partner Detective Smith.

 SMITH: We have a meeting with someone from the Legal Attachés Office.
 Here’s a copy of the appointment.